atsmacode/aye-poker/README.md

 - Vue.Js ^3.2.39
 - Node.Js 18.12.1

+# Quick Start (Docker)

+1. Run `dev/docker`
+2. Run `dev/dockerdb`

+Docker will provide a link to the app where you can register & login.
+Something like: http://127.0.0.1:8000

+4. Now you're ready to play:
+    * Open at least 2 private browser tabs
+    * Register an account in each session and log in
+    * Click the 'Play Now' button
+    * The game should automatically start after the second user joins the table

 # Quick Start (Linux)

 The key steps to get the app started on a local dev environment are: